Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 #### Find the Derivative

 To implement *SIMAgent::FindDeriv()* I first looked up some example code.
 I found [this resource](https://github.com/shijingliu/CIS-562-Behavioral-Animation/blob/master/Agent.cpp) to use as a starting point.
 A group of students and I also went through this during study group on 4/13/2017.
 However, based on the informaiton provided in the original Readme.md file, I believe the code we collaborated on in the study group was incorrect (or at least partially incorrect).
 However, using the informaiton from the original Readme file, my agent did not move at all.
 I played around with it wrote it in the *order* it was presented in the original read me file rather than following it completely.
 This seemed to work.
+This order was confirmed by [this Piazza post](https://webcourses.ucf.edu/courses/1246518/external_tools/11900).
 To view more informaiton about the code we tried please see the Agent.cpp file under *SIMAgent::FindDeriv()*.
 Here you can see the information and additional notes commented out.

 Below are the derivative vectors implemented in my code.